codership/documentation/galeracluster/source/glbparameters.rst

 .. rubric:: ``--keepalive``
 .. _`glb-keepalive`:

-Defines whether you want to disable ``SO_KEEPALIVE`` socket option on server-side sockets.
+Defines whether you want to disable the ``SO_KEEPALIVE`` socket option on server-side sockets.

 +-----------------------------+----------------------------------+
 | **Short Argument**          | ``-K``                           |